Profex993/Inventory_Manager/README.md

 ##### Setup:
 1. Download release
+2. Create database `inventory`
-2. Run scheme.sql in the PostgreSQL database
+3. Run scheme.sql in the PostgreSQL database
-3. Create logins for other users (check scheme.sql for help)
+4. Create logins for other users (check scheme.sql for help)
-4. Run the app and connect to PostgreSQL instance
+5. Run the app and connect to PostgreSQL instance
-5. Done
+6. Done

 For troubleshooting run the app with argument `-d` to open debug console.